aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

 1. Optimize component rendering and performance, particularly for the D3.js visualization
-2. Remove the remaining HTML templates once React components fully replace them
+2. Implement code splitting for better loading performance
-3. Implement code splitting for better loading performance
+3. Ensure responsive design works with React components
 4. Update the build system to optimize the React application
 5. Clean up any remaining unused code from the jQuery implementation